Cultural Diversity and Its Impact on Governance: Proposed Model

-Our aim is to model dependence of the worldwide governance indicators on the proposed cultural level and diversity indicators.
+Our aim is to model dependence of the Worldwide Governance Indicators on the proposed cultural level and diversity indicators.
 We let each governance indicator have its own equation, but we use a single model as we allow for correlations between the governance indicators.

-Let $WGI_{i,t,j}$ denote the $j$-th worldwide governance indicator of country $i$ as of year $t$.
+Let $WGI_{i,t,j}$ denote the $j$-th governance indicator of country $i$ as of year $t$.
 The regression equations are then given by

-where $\alpha_i$ are intercepts, $\beta_{j,k}$ are coefficients for the cultural level indicators, $\gamma_{j,k}$ are coefficients for the cultural diversity indicators, and $u_{i,t,j}$ is the error term.
+where $\alpha_i$ are intercepts, $\beta_{j,k}$ are coefficients for the cultural level indicators $CLI_{i,t,k}$, $\gamma_{j,k}$ are coefficients for the cultural diversity indicators $CDI_{i,t,k}$, $\delta_{j,l}$ are coefficients for control variables $Z_{i,t,l}$, and $u_{i,t,j}$ is the error term.
 We let the error term have quite a rich dependence structure allowing for correlations in all three dimensions.
-First, we assume a spatial dependence in the form of a spatial error model (SEM) with the weight matrix given by the portions of immigrants from the individual countries.
-Second, we assume a temporal dependence in the form of an autoregressive process (AR) of the first order.
-Third, we assume a dependence between the equations in the form of seemingly unrelated regressions (SUR).
+First, we assume a spatial dependence in the form of a spatial error model (SEM) with the weight matrix given by the portions of immigrants from the individual countries (see, e.g., \citealp[Section 11.7]{Greene2018}).
+Second, we assume a temporal dependence in the form of an autoregressive process (AR) of the first order (see, e.g., \citealp[Section 20.3]{Greene2018}).
+Third, we assume a dependence between the equations in the form of seemingly unrelated regressions (SUR) (see, e.g., \citealp[Section 10.2]{Greene2018}).
 All put together, the error term has the structure

 where $\lambda_j$ are spatial coefficients, $\varphi_j$ are serial coefficients, and $e_{i,t,j}$ is a normally distributed random variable with zero mean and covariance given by

 We estimate the model by the maximum likelihood method.
 Note that modelling the governance indicators together in the SUR fashion increases the efficiency of the estimator in contrast to modelling each equation separately.